airbytehq/airbyte/docs/integrations/destinations/luzmo.md

 ## General

-The Airbyte Luzmo (Formerly Cumul.io) destination connector allows you to stream data into Luzmo from [any Airbyte Source](https://airbyte.io/connectors?connector-type=Sources).
+The Airbyte Luzmo destination connector allows you to stream data into Luzmo from [any Airbyte Source](https://airbyte.io/connectors?connector-type=Sources).

 Luzmo is an **[Embedded analytics SaaS solution](https://luzmo.com/product/embedded-analytics)** that enables other SaaS companies to grow with an **engaging customer analytics experience**, seamlessly embedded in their product.
 Luzmo's intuitive, low-code interface empowers business users with insight-driven actions in record time **without straining engineering resources from the core product**.